Your Licensed Augusta Stairlift Specialists

 Straight Stairlift

-The standard for Augusta's Cape Cods and Kennebec County ranches.
-Over 70% of the stairlifts we install across the county are straight rails — simple, fast, and usually done in under four hours.
+The standard for Augusta's Sand Hill Cape Cods and Kennebec County ranches.
+Over 70% of stairlifts we install across the county are straight rails — bolted to the treads, not the wall, and usually finished in under four hours.

 Starting at $2,750 installed